cdt15/lingam/README.md

 * K. Kadowaki, S. Shimizu, and T. Washio. **Estimation of causal structures in longitudinal data using non-Gaussianity**.
 In Proc.
 23rd IEEE International Workshop on Machine Learning for Signal Processing (MLSP2013), pp. 1--6, Southampton, United Kingdom, 2013. [[PDF]](https://sites.google.com/site/sshimizu06/Kadowaki13MLSP.pdf?attredirects=0)

 Should you use this package for performing **BottomUpParceLiNGAM** with Algorithm 1 of the paper below except Step 2 for estimating causal orders, we kindly request you to cite the following paper:
-* T. Tashiro, S. Shimizu, and A. Hyvärinen. **ParceLiNGAM: a causal ordering method robust against latent confounders**.
+* T. Tashiro, S. Shimizu, A. Hyvärinen, T. Washio. **ParceLiNGAM: a causal ordering method robust against latent confounders**.
 Neural computation, 26.1: 57-83, 2014. [[PDF]](https://sites.google.com/site/sshimizu06/Tashiro13NECO.pdf?attredirects=0)